openstack-archive/networking-ovn/doc/source/install/migration.rst

        $ ovn_migration.sh start-migration

-   Under the hood, this is what will happen:
+   During this step, this is what will happen:

     * Create pre-migration resources (network and VM) to validate existing deployment and final migration.